priyadharsinid/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge
+# flaskapi-climate-analysis

-In this challenge following task are completed:
+### overview

+In this project, I performed an analysis of climate data and developed a Flask API to serve the analyzed data.

-Part 1: Analyze and Explore the Climate Data
+* Part 1: Analyze and Explore the Climate Data

-*station analysis
+  - Performed station analysis

-*precipitation analysis
+  - Performed precipitation analysis

-I used Python and SQLAlchemy to do a basic climate analysis and data exploration of  climate database.
-Specifically, used SQLAlchemy ORM queries, Pandas, and Matplotlib.

-Part 2: Design Your Climate App
+* Part 2: Design Your Climate App

- Designed Flask API based on the queries that was developed above.
+Designed a Flask API based on the previously developed queries.
- Following routes are created:

- homepage
+Created the following routes:
+Homepage
 /api/v1.0/precipitation
 /api/v1.0/stations
 /api/v1.0/tobs
 /api/v1.0/start and /api/v1.0/start/end

+### Requirements

+* Python
+* Flask API
+* SQLAlchemy
+* Pandas
+* Matplotlib